acconeer/acconeer-python-exploration/docs/a111/algo/presence_detection_sparse.rst

 where the first factor is a correction for the limited number of samples (sweeps).

-Then, let the low pass filtered (smoothened) version be:
+Then, let the low pass filtered (smoothed) version be:

 .. math::
    \bar{s}_\text{intra}(f, d) = \alpha_\text{intra} \cdot \bar{s}_\text{intra}(f-1, d) + (1 - \alpha_\text{intra}) \cdot s_\text{intra}(f, d)